polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

               _class:tree-leaf
 ```

-As the above example also illustrates, you can also have multiple "root items".
+As the above example also illustrates, you can also have multiple root items.
 There must however be at least _one_ item, otherwise the
 widget will throw an exception during initialization.

-You can also override the CSS class(es) used for specific items, both their "open state" and their "closed state" classes.
+You can also override the CSS class(es) used for specific items, both their _"open state"_ and their _"closed state"_ classes.
 Below is an
 example of this.

 ```